jedlimlx/Cellular-Automaton-Viewer/wiki/Rule-Support.md

 n_states: specifies the number of states in the CA (from 0 to n_states-1 inclusive). <br>
 neighborhood: specifies the cell neighborhood for the CA update step.
 Must be one of: vonNeumann, Moore, hexagonal, oneDimensional or list of coordinates representing the neighbourhood (unlike lifelib, the first and last coordinate need not be (0, 0)) <br>
 symmetries: can be none, permute or one of the symmetries supported for the neighborhood you have chosen. <br>
-(optional) tiling: can be square, hexagonal or triangular (neighbourhood should point down)
+(optional) tiling: can be square, hexagonal or triangular (neighbourhood should point downwards and will be flipped up based on the cell's parity)

 After the descriptors comes the variables and transitions.
 Each variable line should follow the form given in the above example to list the states.
 Variables should appear before the first transition that uses them.